mbanks01/CPE-322-A/lab2/README.md

 # Lab 2 - Command Line
 ## Objectives:
 - Go to the IoT repository
-- udy Lessons 1 and 2
+- Study Lessons 1 and 2
 - Open a terminal
+Enter the following commands:
 ```
 $ hostname
 $ env